tesfayealex/Breast-Cancer-Diagnostic-Analysis-using-causal-inference-with-machine-learning/README.md

 ### images
 This folder holds images that are necessary for the project
 ### scripts
-This folder holds script python files that mosularize the codebase
+This folder holds script python files that modularize the codebase
 ### tests
 This folder holds unit test files